vasyutin/doxynum/README.md

 ### 3.1.
 Tag #title

-#title tag is used to denote the header section.
+Tag #title is used to denote the header section.
 The tag is accompanied by the following parameters:
 1) The mark of section for references to it in tags, for example, in tag #number.
 2) The mark of the parent section (section of an upper level, which includes the current section).
 If described section of upper level of the hierarchy, this parameter is left blank.
 3) The mark, which is used in Doxygen's tags \link for the cross-reference to the section.
 Also the tag is used to create a reference to the section in the table of contents.